akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--These instructions are similar to what we’ve already gone over.
 To initialize a project if it isn’t already a Git project, you use-->

 Die Hilfestellung entspricht der Vorgehensweise, die ich bereits in diesem Buch vorgestellt habe.
-Um ein neues Git Projekt in einem vorhandenen Verzeichnis anzulegen, kannst Du die folgenden Befehle verwenden:
+Um ein neues Git-Projekt in einem vorhandenen Verzeichnis anzulegen, kannst Du die folgenden Befehle verwenden:

 	$ git init
 	$ git add .